-Structurally, the ATLAS PhD program is like any other research-based doctoral program: a student forms an advisory committee, takes courses, takes a qualifying examination, proposes a dissertation, performs research, writes a dissertation and defends it.
+Structurally, CTD is a research-based doctoral program: a student forms an advisory committee, takes courses, completes a qualifying examination, proposes a dissertation, performs research, then writes and defends a dissertation.

 Requirements